WebOfTrustInfo/rwot5-boston/draft-documents/dcs-theorem/The-DCS-Theorem.md

 \end{lemma}

 \begin{proof}[Proof of the Main Theorem]
-From (Lemma~\ref{LemCoord}), the coordination costs in consensus systems decreases at scale, because there are fewer consensus participants.
-Since there are fewer consensus participants it is easier for them to identify each other and coordinate to form a cartel with the ability to compromise the consensus algorithm, and therefore the system.
-If a cartel coordinates to successfully compromise the system, the system is no longer decentralized (by our definition).
-Therefore, since the probability of cartel formation increases at scale, the probability of centralization increases as well.
+Per (Lemma~\ref{LemCoord}), fewer consensus participants means the probability of a colluding group (cartel) increases.
+If a cartel coordinates to successfully compromise consensus, the system is no longer decentralized (per our \hyperref[sec:defs]{definitions} of consensus and decentralized).
+If it is easier for consensus participants to identify each other, it follows that it is easier for anyone to identify a quorum of consensus participants.
+Either a successful attempt at coercing this quorum, or a successful attempt at collusion would represent system failure.
+In decentralized systems, system failure indicates there was a single point of failure (see example in \hyperref[sec:scope]{Scope}).
+Therefore, the probability of centralization increases.
 \end{proof}

 <!--